Pioneer Square Habitat Beach

 Urban beach in Seattle, Washington, U.S.

-Pioneer Square Habitat Beach is a 200-foot-long urban beach south of the Colman Dock in Seattle's Pioneer Square district, in the U.S. state of Washington.
+Pioneer Square Habitat Beach is a 200 ft-long urban beach south of the Colman Dock in Seattle's Pioneer Square district, in the U.S. state of Washington.
 It began construction in 2018 and opened in 2023 as part of a multi-year redevelopment of the waterfront and the Alaskan Way Seawall.
 The beach was designed to use natural topography and plants.